-- 40. The ICSP will include activities for both humanitarian assistance and longer-term development and will focus WFP's support for Burundi's efforts to achieve zero hunger on the following areas: - Crisis preparedness and response: WFP will ensure the timely provision of emergency assistance to the most severely food and nutrition-insecure populations while supporting preparedness and contingency planning at the national and local levels and strengthening the emergency preparedness and humanitarian response capabilities of the Government and partners. - Food security and nutrition: WFP will support implementation of the national multi-sector strategy for combating malnutrition and food insecurity, including through food fortification and climate adaptation initiatives. - Resilience building: WFP's support for the strengthening of national safety nets and social protection mechanisms will enable vulnerable people, communities and systems to recover from crisis and prepare better for shocks.
+- 39. The interim country strategic plan (ICSP) will include activities for both humanitarian assistance and longer-term development and will focus WFP's support for Burundi's efforts to achieve zero hunger on the following areas: - Crisis preparedness and response: WFP will ensure the timely provision of emergency assistance to the most severely food and nutrition-insecure populations while supporting preparedness and contingency planning at the national and local levels and strengthening the emergency preparedness and humanitarian response capabilities of the Government and partners. - Food security and nutrition: WFP will support implementation of the national multi-sector strategy for combating malnutrition and food insecurity, including through food fortification and climate adaptation initiatives. - Resilience building: WFP's support for the strengthening of national safety nets and social protection mechanisms will enable vulnerable people, communities and systems to recover from crisis and prepare better for shocks.
 Relevant activities will be complemented by the integration of comprehensive, sustainable and gender-transformative packages of activities and assistance for resilience building in community development plans.
-These activities include malnutrition prevention, establishment of village savings and loan associations, school meals and family planning. - > Strengthening of smallholder farmers' capacity and access to markets and finance: To increase the food security and incomes of poor rural households, particularly those of women smallholders, WFP will contribute to the creation of systems for aggregating the produce of smallholder farmers and to the improvement of post-harvest management. - Strengthening of national-level policies, strategies and sector plans that seek to contribute to outcomes related to zero hunger: WFP will support the Government in drafting an HGSM policy and related strategy and action plan and designing and managing a single registry for the national social protection programme and social safety nets.
+These activities include malnutrition prevention, establishment of village savings and loan associations, school meals and family planning.